28 Days Later is Not a Zombie Movie

 Because of this effort, English citizens have slowly started returning to British soil.
 Don is now in charge of the refugee facilities on the Isle of Dogs, and arriving with the latest refugee group are his children, big sister Tammy and little brother Andy.
 The kids naturally have questions about their Mom, but Don is evasive, so Tammy and Andy sneak out of quarantine, and into the seemingly empty and abandoned city of London, going to the home they last saw over six months ago.

-What they find there sets off a chain of events all rooted in a simple truth… The virus is not gone, and it is even more dangerous than before.
+What they find there sets off a chain of events rooted in a simple truth… The virus is not gone, and it is even more dangerous than before.

 These movies are outbreak movies, sure.
 They’re post-apocalyptic survival horror, definitely.
-But while they may share some of the same tropes as zombie movies, they still aren’t zombie movies.
+And while they may share quiet a few of the same tropes as most zombie movies, they still aren’t zombie movies.
 So that’s the question, right?
-Because they sure seem like zombie movies, right?
-So why aren’t they zombie movies?
+Because they sure do seem like zombie movies, right?

 It’s called precedent, people, look it up.